top of page

 • Currents

-• Anything that is distinct to the dive site.
+• Anything distinct to the dive site.
 Each dive site might be different and warrant its own orientation (DLD)

 DRY SUIT

-Distribute weights evenly over body.
+Distribute weights evenly over the body.
 You can use

 • Accessory weights like ankle weights